-If you own a home (and you’re not the Home Depot type), you may one day find yourself looking for a handyman.
+If you own a home (and you’re not the Home Depot type), you may at times find yourself looking for a handyman.
 When you do, keep in mind that their slogan can say a lot about them.
 Some slogans are assertive: We’ll fix it even if it’s not broken.
 Others are sincere: A helper with a heart.
 There are even a few that are humorous: I can repair what your husband fixed.

 And then, of course, there’s the old handyman classic: No job is too small.
 One could argue that this translates easily to annual giving.
-In a world where donor participation is a high priority, it’s no surprise that encouraging gifts of all sizes has a commonplace in fundraising scripts and appeals.
+In a world where donor participation is a high priority, it’s no surprise that encouraging gifts of all sizes has become commonplace in fundraising scripts and appeals.

 But is it really true to suggest that no gift is too small?